mchopradu/ACBR_Ankalan/README.md

 ## How to use it

-Since it contains two modules—Classification and Virtual Screening—predictions for each target must be made independently.
+Since it contains two modules—Classification and Virtual Screening— predictions for each target must be made independently.

 ## 🔹 How to Use This Repository